Japan to limit Iran oil voyages in Mideast Gulf: sources

 “The Japanese buyers who load Iran crude need to share information about schedules for loading.
 They haven’t done so previously,” said an industry source familiar with the matter.

-That number of ships is down sharply from last year, when an at least 10 tankers called at Iranian ports a month, delivering 313,480 barrels per day of crude oil to Japan, Iran’s No.3 oil customer after China and India, industry sources said.

-Three to four tankers a month translates to 6 million to 8 million barrels per month, or about 200,000 to 267,000 barrels per day, but the volumes are likely to be lower than that because Japanese buyers typically do not fully load the tankers, the sources added.
+That translates to 6 to 8 million barrels per month, or about 200,000 to 267,000 barrels per day, but the volumes are likely to be lower than that because Japanese buyers typically do not fully load the tankers, the sources added.

 Editing by Randy Fabi and Himani Sarkar